 World Vision pre-positions relief supplies and trains staff for emergency work in areas including child protection, relief supply chain management, and clean water provision.
 In disaster-prone communities, we organize programs to reduce risks from disasters and train local first responders.

-In nearly 100 countries around the world, World Vision works to improve the lives of children and families and to help them prepare for and recover from disasters.
+World Vision’s 37,000 staff in nearly 100 countries around the world work to improve the lives of children and families and to help them prepare for and recover from disasters.

 World Vision provided aid to survivors of these recent earthquakes and tsunamis: